 Admission to the 12-month program at Brian’s Safehouse in West Virginia begins with an online application, followed by an initial phone call, then an on-site or phone interview.
 Treatment plans are tailored for each resident while at the same time fitting within a highly structured program.

-Family services are based in a weekly class that meets near the rehab house, where loved ones learn about recovery and explore different points of view among other client family members.
-After six months of treatment, clients may visit loved ones at their homes while monitored by staff to measure recovery progress.
-Aftercare services are provided.
+Family services are based in weekly classes in which loved ones learn about recovery and explore different points of view among other client family members.
+Aftercare services are also available.

-The founders of Brian’s Safehouse lost a son to overdose prior to opening the center.
-The staff includes a master’s level licensed social worker and two life coaches.
+The staff includes a master’s-level licensed social worker and two life coaches.
 Volunteers contribute as teachers and mentors.
 Many individuals involved in treatment services are in recovery themselves, including alumni of the residential program.
 According to information provided by the facility to Rehabs.com, the staff-to-client ratio is 1:5.
 To date, the four individuals polled by Rehabs.com praised the facility's staff.

 ACCOMMODATIONS & AMENITIES